Celebrating 60 years of Phototherapy

-An event was organized in Delhi on July 28 2018 at India Habitat Centre to celebrate six decades of phototherapy.
+An event was organised in Delhi on July 28 2018 at India Habitat Centre to celebrate six decades of phototherapy.
 It was aimed at spreading awareness about the serious effects of kernicterus, benefits of phototherapy and the health of newborn infants in general.

-The Department of Pediatrics of AIIMS, PRESIDE (Pediatric Research and Education Society of India), IndiaNeoDesigns (a non-profit NGO of academia-industry promoting technology in neonatal health) and Stanford University, USA jointly organized a day-long event to commemorate 60-years of invention of phototherapy that has saved millions of babies.
+The Department of Pediatrics of AIIMS, PRESIDE (Pediatric Research and Education Society of India), IndiaNeoDesigns (a non-profit NGO of academia-industry promoting technology in neonatal health) and Stanford University, USA jointly organised a day-long event to commemorate 60-years of invention of phototherapy that has saved millions of babies.
 Phoenix Medical Systems was the industry partner for the event.